DarrahK/ECG-POC/README.md

 This project was see if I am able to predict ECG data using an LSTM.
 This is still a work on progress, as there still a lot of improvements that need to be done.

-⚠️ This project is on hold because I am focusing on my final year of university.
+⚠️ This project is on hold because I am focusing on my final year of university ⚠️

 ## Versions of Work